Roseleaves/Manim-Jr/README.md

 - **Behavior**:
   - It uses the provided slice to extract the corresponding part of the document.
+  - If gapless is False:
+    - If slices is a slice object, the method returns the data sliced according to this single slice.
+    - If slices is a sequence of multiple slices, the method iterates over each slice, calling self.get(i) recursively to get the corresponding fragment, and appends these fragments to the fragments list.
+  - If gapless is True:
+    - Initialize a set indices with the starting index 0 and the length of the data.
+    - Iterate over the flattened slices, ensuring each element is a slice type, and update the indices set with the start and stop indices of each slice.
+    - Sort the indices and create pairs of adjacent indices to form slices.
+    - Return a list of fragments based on these slices.

 ### Summary
 The `MyTypst` class provides a rich set of features for accessing and manipulating documents.
 It supports various forms of indexing, including integer indices, slices, boolean masks, and pattern-based indexing.
 The `__getitem__` method is the core of this functionality, allowing users to easily access specific parts of the document or search for patterns within the document.
 The additional methods (`multi_slices`, `slices`, `get`, and `_with_empty`) support the functionality provided by `__getitem__` and enable more complex operations on the document.